-Everyone responds differently to CSF Leaks and their treatments.
+Everyone responds differently to CSF Leaks and the treatment options for CSF Leaks.
 You should always seek advice from the doctor responsible for your care about what to do in the aftermath and what the next steps should be.
 The following information is general in nature and provided here as practical guidelines.

 General Precautions